DenOez/musicandwellbein/README.md

 ![alt text](https://github.com/DenOez/musicandwellbeing/blob/b0b91533ac012b92be4cc898ad7d7ca4bef25c57/instruction1.jpg)

-Then right-click the Servers node and select Create > Server… to create a server.
+Then right-click the Servers node and select **Create > Server…** to create a server.

 ![alt text](https://github.com/DenOez/musicandwellbeing/blob/b0b91533ac012b92be4cc898ad7d7ca4bef25c57/instruction2.jpg)

-Then enter a name for your server, host name/address, port, maintenance database, username, password and click the Save button:
+Then enter a name for your server, host name/address, port, maintenance database, username, password and click the **Save** button:

 ![alt text](https://github.com/DenOez/musicandwellbeing/blob/b0b91533ac012b92be4cc898ad7d7ca4bef25c57/instruction3.jpg)

 Now your database should be listed in your pgAdmin GUI on the left side.
-You can find your tables by clicking on NAME_OF_DATABASE > database > Schemas > Tables.
-After clicking on Databases we recommend to search for your Heroku database with Strg + F key combination.
-To view a table right-click the table and select View/Edit Data > All Rows.
-You can delete a table with Delete/Drop and with Truncate only the table content will be deleted.
+You can find your tables by clicking on **NAME_OF_DATABASE > database > Schemas > Tables**.
+After clicking on **Databases** we recommend to search for your Heroku database with **Strg + F** key combination.
+To view a table right-click the table and select **View/Edit Data > All Rows**.
+You can delete a table with **Delete/Drop** and with **Truncate** only the table content will be deleted.

 But by default there should be no tables available.
 To create a tables follow the instructions in step 6.